 Set inside a restored 16th century haveli mansion near Jaipur’s Amer Fort, the museum itself is a preservation project that earned a UNESCO award for ‘Cultural Heritage Conservation’ in the year 2000.
+The museum is the creation of Founder & Director, Rachel Bracken Singh and her husband Pritam Singh.
 The building’s owner, John Singh, purchased the building in the late 1970’s and undertook the three-year renovation project to show that the crumbling building could be restored by local craftsmen using indigenous materials and traditional construction techniques.

 Here are some examples of hand printed textiles worn by the men and women of Northern India.
 Color choices, printing techniques, and motifs – often floral and geometric motifs – identify the wearer’s village, wealth, and marital status.
 Below are women’s ensembles and, in the last two images, a man’s outfit including a hand printed turban.

 For further reference: Hand Blockopedia, AMHP Publications 2014